sorin373/Client-Server-Chat/README.md

 ## Create account

 - In addition, users are also able to create a new account on the server.
 The `createAccount.html` page is prebuilt and it is fetched using a **HTTP GET** request sent by the browser.
 After correctly filling in the form, an **HTTP POST** request is sent containg all the reuquired data for an account to be opened: `Username`, `Password`, and the `Password Confirmation`.
-Once these are validated the information about the user account is insterted into the database and the user is redirected back to the login.
+Once these are validated, the information about the user account is insterted into the database and the user is redirected back to the login.
 - It is important to know that the user accounts can not yet be deleted once they are created and that the usernames are unique throughout the database.

     ```C++